 For families commuting by rail, the school provides walking directions from Walton-on-Thames station, which is a useful indicator that public transport access is viable for some households, even if most pupils will arrive on foot, scooter, or by car.

 Year 3 entry changes the planning timeline.
 Cleves is a junior school, so families often need to secure an infant place first, then apply again for Year 3 transfer.
-The key deadline for September 2026 entry is 15 January 2026, which arrives quickly once a child starts Year 2.
+For September 2027 entry, Surrey’s junior transfer timetable opens on 2 November 2026 and closes on 15 January 2027, which arrives quickly once a child starts Year 2.

 Scale is a feature, but it will not suit every child.
 With around 720 pupils on roll and a Year 3 intake of 180, the environment has breadth and opportunity, but children who prefer very small settings may need more time to settle.